patricia32/Face-Swap/README.md

 # Face-Swap

 This a simple Neural Network and Image Processing project for face swapping.
 I used a trained network that estimates the necessary parameters for the exchange and Jupiter to develop it.
-The library for the neural network is 'dlib' and I used it for face detecting and shape prediction.
+The library for the neural network is 'dlib' and I used it for face detection and shape prediction.

 The implementation is simple and intuitive:
-  - images reading
+  - image reading
   - convert the images to grayscale
   - creating two empty masks
-  - Steps for the first image
+  - Processing the first image
       - face detection and shape prediction
       - detect the face from the first image
       - facial references points are extracted